 YSK National Science and Technology Exhibition

-YSK, working with other partners, is organizing its first premier national event on the 5-6th of July 2018 at the Kenyatta International Conference Centre (KICC), with an expected attendance of more than 5000 participants.
+YSK, working with other partners, is organizing its 2nd national event on the 3rd-7th of August 2019 at the Kenyatta International Conference Centre (KICC), with an expected attendance of more than 10,000 participants.
 The event will be attended by national and international guests drawn from the government, private sector, academia, civil society and other non-state actors and schools throughout the country.

 The event will be an opportunity to showcase the scientific talents of the young participants and their solutions towards national development and attainment of the BigFour Agenda, Vision 2030 and the UN Sustainable Development Goals.

 Number of students reached by YSK event to date